 While Manaus is not known as a beautiful city, its geographical location in the heart of the Amazon, makes it the best place to stopover before you escape into the world famous rainforest.
 The city does have a few tourist attractions like museums, an Opera House, and a place where two different parts of the Amazon meet.
 The Meeting of the Waters is a visually stunning attraction that displays how the Amazon River flows.

 Ouro Preto is a well preserved historic town that once was essential to the gold rush in Brazil.
 Now, the town is an idyllic destination where you take step back in time and explore history.
 With cobblestone streets and old churches, tourists flock to see this historic destination.

 Points of Interest

-The second largest river in the world, the Amazon is 4,000 miles long and carves itself through the Amazon Rainforest.
-Here, the water is also diverse with numerous known aquatic species and more being discovered with each passing year.
+The second longest river in the world (largest by discharge), the Amazon is 4,000 miles long and carves itself through the Amazon Rainforest.
+The water is diverse with numerous known aquatic species and more being discovered each passing year.

 Lencois Maranhenses National Park

-The pools do disappear during the dry season, the pools are unique and still have fish when the pools appear.
-You can also swim in the pools but be aware that it is more like visiting hot springs because water temperature can reach up to 90 degrees Fahrenheit.
+The pools do disappear during the dry season, however, they still have fish when the pools appear.
+You can also swim in the pools but be aware that it’s more like visiting hot springs because water temperature can reach up to 90 degrees Fahrenheit.

 Get Out and Go

 With unique joie de vivre, Brazil is a major tourist destination that delights visitors with its sights, sounds, and cuisine.
 From the packed cities like Rio de Janeiro to the remote destinations in the Amazon Rainforest, there is plenty to see and do in this South American gem.